algorandfoundation/specs/dev/ledger.md

   than 64 bytes, will likewise cause the program to fail on the offending instruction.
-- During the execution of an `ApprovalProgram`, the total size of all pending "dirty" boxes (caused by creation or modification of a box) in the group must not exceed 1,024 times the total number of box references in the group, or else the group fails.
+- During the execution of an `ApprovalProgram`, the total size of all boxes that are created or modified in the group must not exceed the I/O budget or else the group fails.
 The program's execution will fail on the first instruction that would cause the constraint to be violated.
-- Global state may only be read for the application ID whose program is executing, or for an _available) application ID.
+- Global state may only be read for the application ID whose program is executing, or for an _available_ application ID.
 An attempt to read global state for another application that is not _available_ will cause the program execution to fail.
 - Asset parameters may only be read for assets whose ID is